Life Transitions Counseling

 • Starting a caregiving role to a loved one

-Life transitions often leave us feeling overwhelmed, chaotic, and out of control.
+Life transitions often leave us feeling overwhelmed, chaotic, and out-of-control.
 Life transitions often increase anxiety or pile on to the anxiety we’re already struggling with.
-Alternatively, life transitions can increase risk for a depressive episode and leave a person feeling stuck in low mood and fatigue.
+Additionally, life transitions can increase risk for a depressive episode and leave a person feeling stuck in low mood and fatigue.

 When going through life transitions that are challenging, we often hear that old adage “It takes time.”
 This is true and yet, how long the adjustment period takes for each person can vary greatly.
-While we wait for the passing of time, we might be struggling with our mental health and our relationships and work may suffer as a result.
+While we wait for the passing of time, we might be struggling to cope with day-to-day life and our mental health and relationships may suffer.

 Development of Coping Skills and Routines

-The most important aspect of getting through life transitions is by coping in helpful and positive ways.
+A fundamental aspect of getting through life transitions is by coping in helpful and healthy ways.
 This is often where therapy begins for individuals struggling through a life transition.
-What many people overlook is that effective coping is unique for each person.
-Some people find that a movement routine (e.g., walking, dancing) is helpful in getting through difficult emotions and moods, while others find that journaling out their feelings is effective.
-It’s important that coping skills and routines be tailored to the individual’s interests and confidence level so that these tools are realistic and sustainable.
-Developing a reliable set of activities and skills to relax, soothe oneself, and reduce negative emotions is a good starting point for most people navigating life transitions.
+Effective coping skills can vary from person to person.
+Some people find that a movement routine (e.g., walking, dancing) is helpful in getting through difficult emotions and moods, while others find that they get more out of journaling their feelings.
+It’s important that coping skills and routines be tailored to the individual’s interests and confidence level so that they’re realistic and sustainable.
+Developing a reliable set of activities and skills to relax, soothe oneself, and reduce negative emotions is a good starting point in therapy.

 A Deeper Understanding of What’s Being Triggered

-After developing helpful coping skills and routines, there is usually deeper work to be done.
+After developing helpful coping skills and routines, there is usually deeper work to be done around a life transition.
 For many people, there is a need to process the events that led to this life transition.
-For instance, the relationship that fell apart and led to a divorce is often an essential part of getting through the transition after separation.
-Depending on what has happened in one’s life, it may be useful to explore grief and loss, trauma, and beliefs one has about oneself.
-Life transitions are painful not just because they bring stress and change, but because they activate old insecurities and fears.
+For instance, if you’re going through a divorce, processing what about the relationship led to this is often essential for moving forward.
+Depending on what has happened in your life, it may be useful to explore grief and loss, trauma, and beliefs one has about yourself that come from your childhood or family of origin.
+For most people, life transitions aren’t just painful because they bring about stress and change, but also because big changes tend to activate old insecurities and fears.
 For instance, a person who is starting their new dream job may find that in addition to the pride of landing the job, they are also facing their lifelong feelings of inadequacy.

 Accepting One’s Emotions Without Judgment